ImageMagick/Usage-Markdown/thumbnails/index.md

 [![\[IM Output\]](border_heart.png)](border_heart.png)

-For other ways of generating a edge on an existing shaped image see the [Edge Transform](../transform/#edge).
+For other ways of generating an edge on an existing shaped image see the [Edge Transform](../transform/#edge).

 You can also optionally give the frame a little depth by using a [Shadow Effect](../blur/#shadow).